 Build & facilities

-It’s clearly well-built, the Ellipse, although we would say the same of Bowers & Wilkins’ famous similarly shaped and sized Zeppelin wireless speaker, which in its latest wireless iteration sells down at £549 or AU$$999, so less than a fifth of the Meridian’s price in Australia.
+It’s clearly well-built, the Ellipse, although we would say the same of Bowers & Wilkins’ famous similarly shaped and sized Zeppelin wireless speaker, which in its standard wireless iteration sells down at £549 or AU$$999, so less than a fifth of the Meridian’s price in Australia.

 The Meridian also brings fewer drivers than the Zeppelin: just three, with two 90mm polypropylene drivers within the Ellipse’s outer curves, and between them a wide ‘racetrack’ bass driver some 15cm wide and 10cm high, also specified as polypropylene.
 There doesn’t seem to be a port from the inside to the outside, so we think this is a sealed-box enclosure, a brave call for such a small box if so, as ports generally increase efficiency.
-But you can be sure it’s well considered, the Ellipse being a graduate of the Meridian’s ‘Extreme Engineering Programme’, an effort of some eight years to re-imagine each element of Meridian’s system approach, both software and hardware, from the company’s full-size big-boy speakers down to the dinky Ellipse, which is the first Meridian speaker to feature the latest R2 electronics platform, a compact version of the R1 platform, where much clever stuff is taken care of by Meridian’s digital signal processing (DSP): the same signal-enhancing developments found in the A$160k DSP8000XE speakers (and slightly more ‘affordable’ DSP9s).
+But you can be sure it’s well considered, the Ellipse being a graduate of the Meridian’s ‘Extreme Engineering Programme’, an effort of some eight years to re-imagine each element of Meridian’s system approach, both software and hardware, from the company’s full-size big-boy speakers down to the dinky Ellipse, which is the first Meridian speaker to feature the latest R2 electronics platform, a compact version of the R1 platform, where much clever stuff is taken care of by Meridian’s digital signal processing (DSP): the same signal-enhancing developments found in the AU$160k DSP8000XE speakers (and slightly more ‘affordable’ DSP9s).

 So what’s going on beneath the grille here?

-You can’t get the front grille off easily, but the cut-away images from Meridian (above) show no angling of baffles, no side- or rear-firing tweeters – nothing which might be doing something clever to expand the sound field from the minimal dimensions on offer: the whole layout seems profoundly simple, which of course may be no bad thing.
+You can’t get the front grille off easily, but the cut-away images from Meridian (above) show little or no angling of baffles, no side- or rear-firing tweeters – nothing which might be doing something clever to expand the sound field from the minimal dimensions on offer: the whole layout seems profoundly simple, which of course may be no bad thing.
 Tricksy spatial stuff can make things sound bigger, but usually at the cost of sounding less pure, and in the long term, purity is almost always the better option.

 That doesn’t prevent Meridian getting pretty tricksy with the digital processing inside the Ellipse.
 DSP is a Meridian trump card: it has been making ‘digital speakers’ longer than anyone else (35th anniversary, in fact, of the groundbreaking D600 in 1989), and is expert in the transport and tailoring signals, and in the control of power to specific drivers for unprecedented clarity.
 Here the big racetrack driver gets 30W of Class-D power, the full-rangers 25W Class-D each.
 Each operates within its own internal chamber.